rolandet/siril-scripts/README.md

 2. **Open Siril 1.4**
    - Start Siril normally.
    - Ensure that the script is visiable in the UI.
 (Scripts->Python Scripts)
-   - Refer to the [Siril 1.4 Sript doc](https://siril.readthedocs.io/en/latest/preferences/preferences_gui.html#scripts) if it is not.
+   - Refer to the [Siril 1.4 Script doc](https://siril.readthedocs.io/en/latest/preferences/preferences_gui.html#scripts) if it is not.

 3. **Launch the Application**
    - The PyQt6 GUI will open alongside Siril.